Sisymbrium altissimum: Description

 Tumble mustard forms an upright but delicate-looking plant, with slender, much-branched stems, growing up to 5 ft in height.
 Its stem leaves are divided into thin, linear lobes, while the basal leaves are broader and pinnately compound.
 The flowers are inconspicuous and only 1/4 in wide.
 They have four usually yellow petals and four narrow, curved sepals.
 The seedpods are slender and long (5-10 cm).
 The plant germinates in winter or early spring, with a lengthy blooming period.
 At maturity it dies, uproots, and tumbles in the wind, spreading its seeds.

 Taxonomy

 The common name 'Jim Hill mustard' is after James J. Hill, a Canadian-American railroad magnate, due to a farmers' tall tale about the seeds having been spread via his railroads.

 Distribution and habitat

 The plant is native to the western part of the Mediterranean Basin in Europe and Northern Africa and is widely naturalized throughout most of the world, including all of North America.
-It was probably introduced into North America as a seed contaminant of crops.
+It was probably introduced into North America as a contaminant of seed crops.